Who We Serve

 About Our Residents

-Our communities are filled with working families and individuals of all ages and ethnic backgrounds: We serve those living on fixed incomes, such as the elderly and individuals with disabilities.
+Our communities are filled with working families and individuals of all ages and ethnic backgrounds: We serve those living on fixed incomes, such as older adults and individuals with disabilities.
 Single parents who are struggling to care for their families with just one income.
 Those whose salaries are just not enough — even when working two or three jobs.
 Service industry workers, administrative personnel, social workers, medical support staff, and public service employees.
 The workers who are the heart of our area’s economy.

 Wesley Housing Development Corporation Homepage Resident Slider 1